newadays/Sequential-Clustering-Algorithms---BSAS/READMEFIRST.md

 # Sequential-Clustering-Algorithms---BSAS
-Sequential Clustering Algorithms to be used for streaming data -Working in progress for the MATLAB CODE
+Sequential Clustering Algorithms to be used for streaming data.
+See MATLAB Code in the profile